for your injuries.

 If you are a plaintiff suing the negligent party, keep in mind that you won’t be able to file a lawsuit against your opponent after two years have passed since the date of the accident.
 This occurs due to New Jersey’s statute of limitations regarding car accident lawsuits.
 This policy is in alignment with the policies of many other states.
 Like many other jurisdictions, punitive damages are capped in New Jersey.
 Only in serious cases of malicious wrongdoing, punitive damages may be awarded in addition to other damages.
 Different than compensatory damages, punitive damages are those charged to the defendant in order to deter future behavior.
 However, in the case of a New Jersey car accident lawsuit, these punitive damages are limited to five times the amount of compensatory damages OR are capped at $350,000.
 The sum that is the largest is usually awarded.

 As with other personal injury cases, New Jersey applies the modified comparative negligence standard.
 So long as you are not more than 50 percent at fault, you’re able to recover damages reduced by the percentage of your fault.
 However, if you were more than 50 percent at fault, you will not be able to collect any compensation.
-At Aretsky Law Group, P.C., we have a competent team of Bergen County car accident attorneys who understand the breadth of legal research involved and are willing to do everything possible to help you receive just compensation from your accident.Types Of Car Accident Injuries
+At Aretsky Law Group, P.C., we have a competent team of car accident attorneys based in Bergen County who understand the breadth of legal research involved and are willing to do everything possible to help you receive just compensation from your accident.FAQs

 Aretsky Law Group, P.C. is well-prepared to assist injury clients who have experienced harm in connection with a variety of accident types, including: